 Installing a polytunnel heater is not the only way to provide extra heat for under-cover plants.
 Polytunnel heating can often be energy intensive and is not always a sustainable or eco-friendly way to grow food or other plants over the winter months.
-The good news is that polytunnel gardeners can also utilise a range of other methods to protect polytunnel plants over winter.
+The good news is that polytunnel gardens can also utilise a range of other methods to protect polytunnel plants over winter.
 One such method is harnessing natural heat given off my decomposing organic material and making a hot bed in your polytunnel.

 What is a Hot Bed?